microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_privatelink/_index.md

         > **Note: The [_install_arc_agent.sh_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_servers_jumpstart/azure/linux/arm_template/scripts/install_arc_agent.sh) shell script will enable the OS firewall and set up new rules for incoming and outgoing connections.
 By default all incoming and outgoing traffic will be allowed, except blocking Azure IMDS outbound traffic to the *169.254.169.254* remote address.**

-3. User tests private connectivity to Azure SQL server from the Azure Windows Virtual Machine.
+3. User tests private connectivity to Azure SQL server from the Azure Windows Virtual Machine over Azure Private Link Endpoints.

 ## Deployment